 Officials are making swift changes in police procedures

 Under increasing pressure from demonstrators outraged over the mistreatment and killing of Black people by police, officials across the country have responded by implementing policies that address some of the most egregious policies and procedures.
 San Diego banned chokeholds.
 Minneapolis police can no longer use mace or flashbangs on protesters or respiratory restraints during arrests.
 The Dallas Police Department implemented “duty to intervene” laws, whereby a police officer must intervene if he or she sees a situation like Floyd’s.
-Check out these other protests that changed American history.

 The first Black woman mayor is elected in Ferguson

 Nearly six years after a White police officer shot and killed unarmed Black teenager Michael Brown in Ferguson, Missouri, the recent protests had the ancillary benefit of boosting Ella Jones in her race to become the first Black person and woman mayor in the town’s history.
 She won with 53 percent of the vote.
 Jones has served on the Ferguson city council since 2015 when she was elected as its first Black member.
 Find out about more female firsts from trailblazing women who made history.

 Advocates push to end the militarization of police departments

 Since the late 1990s, the federal 1033 Program has allowed local law enforcement agencies to acquire military hardware.
 When police departments deployed those weapons against American protesters, it prompted renewed efforts by senators to curb transfers of Department of Defense equipment to American law enforcement agencies.
 They argue that this contributes to the military mindset among police.
 “It is clear that many police departments are being outfitted as if they are going to war, and it is not working in terms of maintaining the peace,” said Senator Brian Schatz of Hawaii.
 “Just because the Department of Defense has excess weaponry doesn’t mean it will be put to good use.”